Athletic Union League (Dublin): Relationship with UCFL

 In August 2025, the combined division was expanded to the second tier of both leagues; Division 1.

+On 8 April 2026, the two leagues issued a joint statement announcing they would move to fully shared divisions from the 2026–27 season onwards.
+This change would include division structures, rulebooks and other league operations.

 League structure

+A promotion and relegation system operates within the AUL structure itself.
 The league originally had a high of 14 divisions, with a Premier A, B and C plus multiple Saturday and Sunday divisions.

 After the partnership with the UCFL, a new joint Saturday division was created in August 2024 which expanded to a second division in August 2025.

 Teams

 As of the 2015–16 season, the teams contesting the league included: